solmos/eurolig/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

-The eurolig package provides a set of tools to obtain and analyze basketball data from the Euroleague.
+The eurolig package provides a set of tools to obtain and analyze basketball generated data from the Euroleague.

 ## Overview